-Government regulation of healthcare creates risks and challenges with respect to our compliance efforts and our business strategies with our Everyday Health brand.
+Government regulation of healthcare creates risks and challenges with respect to our compliance efforts and our business strategies with our Everyday Health Group set of brands.

 The healthcare industry is highly regulated and subject to changing political, legislative, regulatory and other influences.
 Existing and future laws and regulations affecting the healthcare industry could create unexpected liabilities for us, cause us to incur additional costs and restrict our operations.
 Many healthcare laws are complex, and their application may not be clear.
 Our failure to accurately anticipate the application of these laws and regulations, or other failure to comply with such laws and regulations, could create liability for us.
 Even in areas where we are not subject to healthcare regulation directly, we may become involved in governmental actions or investigations through our relationships with customers that are regulated, and participation in such actions or investigations, even if we are not a party and not the subject of an investigation, may cause us to incur significant expenses.
+Additionally, government actions, investigations, or pronouncements, or a change in self-regulatory organization rules or healthcare industry norms might impact healthcare industry customer views of risks associated with purchasing our services and result in a reduction in their expenditures.